liferay/liferay-docs/developer/frameworks/articles/search/02-indexing-framework/01-intro.markdown

 ## Search and Indexing Overview

-Liferay's original Search API was built around the Lucene search and indexing library.
-To this day, familiarity with Lucene will jump-start your understanding of Liferay's Search API.
-However, starting with the 7.0 version of @product@, the Search API had been reworked, so that the parts closely tied to Lucene have become more generic.
+Starting with the 7.0 version of @product@, the Search API has become less tied to Lucene.
 Elasticsearch support was added (in addition to Solr), and most of the newer searching and indexing APIs aim to leverage/map Elasticsearch APIs.
 This means that in many cases (for example the `Query` types) there is a one-to-one mapping between the Liferay and Elasticsearch APIs.

-In addition to the Elasticsearch centered APIs, Liferay's Search Infrastructure includes additional APIs serving these purposes:
+In addition to the Elasticsearch-centered APIs, Liferay's Search Infrastructure includes additional APIs serving these purposes:

 -   Ensure all indexed documents include some required fields (e.g.,